robotology-legacy/WBI-Toolbox-controllers/README.md

 ### torqueBalancing
 This simulink model controls the robot using a momentum-based balancing control.
 The user can find the full description here: [torqueBalancing README](controllers/torqueBalancing/README.md)

-### torqueBalancing_experiments
-This folder contains two modifications of the original torqueBalancing code.
-These versions are deprecated and will be removed soon.

 ### torqueBalancingOnSeesaw
 This is a peculiar version of momentum-based balancing controller, specifically developed for balancing the robot on a seesaw.
 The readme is at the following link: [torqueBalancingOnSeesaw README](controllers/torqueBalancingOnSeesaw/README.md).